-Madonna di Campiglio is one of the best ski destinations in Italy.
+Madonna di Campiglio is one of the best Italian ski resorts.
 The slopes are fantastic and the town is lovely.
 I had the pleasure of visiting it during the 3Tre Ski World Cup, which meant there was an ever more amazing atmosphere.
 Check out the full video to see what a Ski World Cup is like!

 We arrived in Madonna di Campiglio late on the 21st of December, just in time for the celebration on the evening before the competition.
 The evening starts off with a red carpet of the top athletes, who then go on stage to pick a number out of a hat.
 This will determine the starting order of the competition on the following day.
 They then sign it and throw it in the crowd.
 It is definitely worth getting up a day early to see this, as there is a great cheerful atmosphere, and its very good fun to watch.